 Northwest FCS' other secondary source of liquidity and funding is through an uncommitted Federal Funds line of credit with Wells Fargo Bank, N.A.
-The amount available through this line is \$75 million and is intended to provide liquidity for disaster recovery or other emergency situations.
+The amount available as of December 31, 2022 through this line is \$125.0 million, which was increased from \$75.0 million on December 30, 2022, and is intended to provide liquidity for disaster recovery or other emergency situations.
 This line of credit has been approved by CoBank and in the event of disaster recovery or other emergency situation, Northwest FCS would not need to notify CoBank prior to use of the line of credit.
-At December 31, 2021, 2020 and 2019, no balance was outstanding on this line of credit.
+At December 31, 2022, 2021 and 2020, no balance was outstanding on this line of credit.